keshavjha123/PixilAssignment/README.md

 }
 ```

 ### To access a private repository, specify the full repository name in your Claude Desktop in your conversation (e.g., `keshavmadhav12/keshavprivaterepo`).
+### Alternatively, you can simply mention your DockerHub username to access your private repositories.
+Use the `docker_list_repositories` tool to retrieve the exact names of your private repositories.

 ### Cursor/Cline